-Financial assets and liabilities classified as held-for-trading are recorded at fair value.
+The Company's cash and cash equivalents and derivative instruments are recorded at fair value.
+The fair value of cash and cash equivalents approximates carrying value due to the short-term nature of the assets and has been classified as Level 1 in the fair value hierarchy.
 The fair values of the Company's interest rate and foreign exchange derivative instruments were estimated using current market measures for interest rates and foreign exchange rates.
 Commodity futures and commodity options contracts are exchange-traded and over-the-counter.
 Fair value is determined based on exchange prices and other observable market data.

-Derivatives not designated in a formal hedging relationship are classified as held-for-trading.
-Net gains and losses on financial instruments held-for-trading consist of realized and unrealized gains and losses on derivatives that were de-designated or were otherwise not in a formal hedging relationship.
+Net gains and losses on financial instruments recognized at fair value through profit or loss consist of realized and unrealized gains and losses on derivatives that were de-designated or were otherwise not in a formal hedging relationship.

-For the year ended December 31, 2017, the Company recorded a gain of \$18.6 million (2016: gain of \$43.7 million) on financial instruments held for trading.
+For the year ended December 31, 2018, the Company recorded a gain of \$10.6 million (2017: gain of \$18.6 million) on financial instruments recognized at fair value through profit or loss.
 The gain was mainly attributed to a gain in commodity exchange traded contracts which economically hedge and offset price risk volatility inherent in the hog operational business.